 2.You don’t have as much control.

-When you are doing deadlifts on the smith machine you are being controlled by the weight instead of the opposite.
-At the top of the movement you may not even be able to lockout the wight properly.
+When you are doing deadlifts on the smith machine, you are being controlled by the weight and the machine.
+At the top of the movement, you may even fail to lockout the weight properly.
 It will feel really weird with heavy weight.

 3.You may break the machine.

-The smith machine may be useful for some exercises but the deadlift ain’t one of them.
-You are lifting less weight while risking injuries as well as material damages you may have to pay for.
+In short, the smith machine may be useful for some exercises, but the deadlift ain’t one of them.